backdrop-contrib/slick/docs/UPGRADE.md

 to 2.x.
 Or gradually update and replace deprecated functions for the new ones.
 See `slick.deprecated.inc` for details as they shall be removed on full release.

-Below is only needed if you import classes in your module.
+Below is only needed if you import classes or optionsets in your module.
 Otherwise ignore.
 In your MODULE.info file, include one of the supported autoloader modules along with their required directives, e.g.:
 ```
 ; This is for autoload.module
 autoload = TRUE